Retirement Incentive Plan for Faculty

 For the purposes of this policy, a contractual right to continued employment refers to a faculty member who has a contract with a termination date more than one year in the future.

-To be eligible to be a participant under the plan, a person must:
+This policy applies to instructional and A&P faculty members.
+To be eligible to be a participant under the plan, a faculty member must:

-With the approval of the president the university may exercise its discretion to extend an offer of early retirement to an eligible faculty member when such an offer is strategically intended to enhance the university’s performance of its mission and achievement of its defining characteristics.
+With the approval of the president the university may exercise its discretion to extend an offer of early retirement to an eligible faculty member when such an offer is strategically intended to enhance the university's achievement of its mission.

 6.1 Selection of Participants

 Criteria for selecting participants from among the eligible applicants will be established by the university based upon policy objectives.
-Selected participants will be recommended by the deans to the President and the Board of Visitors for final approval.
+Selected participants will be recommended by the deans or directors to the Vice President, who will make recommendations to the president for final approval.

 6.2 Retirement Contract